Summer Undergraduate Research Fellowships (SURF)

 - The completed “Department Chair/Head Cover Sheet” (page 3 of the SURF Application as a docx file)

-- A brief letter from the Department Chair indicating that the student is a departmental nominee (there may be no more than 2 nominees per department, and no more than 1 nominee per research group) and that the department will provide the necessary equipment, space and administrative support to the project.
+- A brief letter from the Department Chair indicating that the student is a departmental nominee (there may be only 1 nominee per institution [Update for 2026!]) and that the department will provide the necessary equipment, space and administrative support to the project.
 In the event the faculty mentor is also the department chair, then the faculty member’s immediate supervisor should complete this form.

 Student nominees should be U.S. citizens or permanent resident visa holders at the time of application.
 Applications from minorities are especially encouraged.
 This program targets current Juniors and they will be given preference.
-While two nominations are allowed per department, preference will be given to spreading awards out across different schools.
 Student may not hold a DOC Summer Undergraduate Research Fellowship concomitantly with a similar fellowship from another source.
 The student nominees are required to be members of the ACS and the Organic Division (their ACS number will be requested).
 Information on becoming a member of the Division can be found here.
 Please be sure the nominated students do not have fall travel/study commitments (i.e. study abroad) that conflict with the poster session, scheduled for September/October.

 Applications are to be submitted by the Faculty Mentor who must be an Organic Division Member as a single PDF file (named using the format: StudentNominee’sLast Name_First Name-SURF.pdf i.e. Smith_Jane-SURF.pdf) through this online form SURF